groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/system-requirements.md

 GroupDocs.Annotation for .NET can be used to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:

-*   Microsoft Visual Studio 2010
+## Development Environments

+GroupDocs.Viewer for .NET can be used to develop applications in any development environment that targets .NET, but the following environments are explicitly supported:

-*   Microsoft Visual Studio 2011
+* Microsoft Visual Studio 2011 and later
-*   Microsoft Visual Studio 2012
-*   Microsoft Visual Studio 2013
-*   Microsoft Visual Studio 2015
-*   Microsoft Visual Studio 2017
-*   Microsoft Visual Studio 2019
 * Xamarin.Android
 * Xamarin.IOS
 * Xamarin.Mac
 * MonoDevelop 2.4 and later